 Hearings will proceed according to the following steps:

-Hearing Decision Maker begins the recording after notifying all individuals present.
+Decision Maker begins the recording after notifying all individuals present.

-Hearing Decision Maker summarizes allegation(s) and procedural steps of the investigation.
+Decision Maker summarizes allegation(s) and procedural steps of the investigation.

-Hearing Decision Maker will review the questioning procedure, which shall be:
+Decision Maker will review the questioning procedure, which shall be:

-Questioning of Investigator by Hearing Decision Maker and by Complainant’s Advisor and Respondent’s Advisor (no particular order)
+Questioning of Investigator by Decision Maker and by Complainant’s Advisor and Respondent’s Advisor (no particular order)

-Questioning of Complainant by Hearing Decision Maker, Complainant’s Advisor, and Respondent’s Advisor
+Questioning of Complainant by Decision Maker, Complainant’s Advisor, and Respondent’s Advisor

-Questioning of Complainant’s Witnesses by Hearing Decision Maker, Complainant’s Advisor, and Respondent’s Advisor
+Questioning of Complainant’s Witnesses by Decision Maker, Complainant’s Advisor, and Respondent’s Advisor

-Questioning of Respondent by Hearing Decision Maker, and Respondent’s Advisor, and Complainant’s Advisor
+Questioning of Respondent by Decision Maker, and Respondent’s Advisor, and Complainant’s Advisor

-Questioning of Respondent’s Witnesses by Hearing Decision Maker, and Respondent’s Advisor, and Complainant’s Advisor
+Questioning of Respondent’s Witnesses by Decision Maker, and Respondent’s Advisor, and Complainant’s Advisor

 Complainant reads their opening statement, where applicable.